q8888620002/Contextual_bandit/README.md

 ## Usage: Basic Example

-This library requires Tensorflow, Numpy, Pandas, and Deep Bayesian Bandits(https://github.com/tensorflow/models/tree/master/research/deep_contextual_bandits).
+This library requires Tensorflow, Numpy, Pandas, and [Deep Bayesian Bandits](https://github.com/tensorflow/models/tree/master/research/deep_contextual_bandits).

 The file *treatment_assignment.py* provides a complete example on how to use the library.
 We run the code: